 This information can be useful to the factory if there is a problem.
 Information also appears after product power-on during initialization.
 The initialization process (for diagnostic purposes) is as follows (with typical LCD screen information):

-1. LEDs: user programmable LEDs non-illuminated.
-Power LED illuminated.
+1. LED displays: non-illuminated.

 LCD display: screen: clear

 backlight: on